sushmaakoju/mturk-task-helper/src/notebooks/classification/README.md

 ## Steps to Create Classification tasks:

-### Choice of Data representation, formats and reason for choosing the preferred data types
-    1. Batch results are saved as csv format from Mechanical Turk website.
-    2. We use Pandas DataFrame option to perform easier groupby/inner or outer joins on data.
-    3. DataFrames give flexibility to view same results in various representations.
-    4. For confusion matrix, a more agnostics statistics library that has been used: PyCM [Multi-class confusion matrix](https://github.com/sepandhaghighi/pycm)

 ### All of this work is in combination of guided analysis and instructions from Prof. Jessica Hodgins and team.
 ### These tasks are not for worker feedback based analysis.
 They are for annotations, locations that do not qualify for IRB.